-This has been a very successful nest site, with 32 chicks fledging successfully in the last seven years.
-This included four chicks in 2016.
+This has been a very successful nest site, with 35 chicks fledging successfully in the last eight years.

 A nest box with a roof was trialled many years ago, but the falcons chose to ignore it.
 Very early on when they first arrived they laid their eggs in the gutter, and consequently these were washed away.
 This is why we installed the tray-style box we have today.

 The best way to tell the male and female apart is their size.
 The female is considerably larger than the male – up to a third bigger overall.
 As well as being smaller, male birds also tend to have a more slender look.
 Females can often have bolder, more striking markings, and our resident female has a noticeably longer beak than the male.